General BBS Information:

 All current BBS students are invited to attend the BBS Student Retreat.
 The schedule for the weekend will be planned by students and will include student talks, a poster session, a guest speaker, topical discussion groups, and social gatherings.

 At the beginning of each academic year, there will be a series of Poster Sessions.
-All BBS faculty and students are invited to participate.
-The poster sessions are an excellent way for new students to meet BBS faculty and for faculty and current students to learn what is going on in the program.
+All faculty and students are invited to participate.
+The poster sessions are an excellent way for new students to meet BBS faculty and students and for faculty and current students to learn what is going on in the program.
 Many students learn about possible rotations through these sessions.

 All students are welcome to participate in the Harvard Biomedical Graduate Student Organization (BGSO) sponsored events and activities.
 Some of the events are the following: The Mountain Club plans outings such as ski trips, hiking and bike rides throughout the year.
 Some other BGSO activities include the Graduate Student Council and Graduate Student Course Evaluation Committee.